awsdocs/aws-codebuild-user-guide/doc_source/how-to-create-pipeline.md

 1. Inside of the selected stage, choose **Add action**\.
 **Note**
-This procedure shows you want how to add the build action inside of a build stage\.
+This procedure shows you how to add the build action inside of a build stage\.
 To add the build action somewhere else, choose **Add action** in the desired place\.
 You might first need to choose **Edit stage** in the existing stage where you want to add the build action\.

 1. In **Edit action**, for **Action name**, enter a name for the action \(for example, **CodeBuild**\)\.
 If you choose a different name, use it throughout this procedure\.